NONFICTION

 Core questions emerged quickly: What is land for?
 How can we use it to sustain us without using it up?
 How should we live?
 How do we heal degraded land and repair damaged relationships?
 Over time, as the scale of the accelerating impact of humans on the planet increased, new anguished questions arose: Can we restrain ourselves?
 How do we build resilience?
 What are regenerative solutions to climate change?

 My creative answers to these questions are found in MY WORK.
 They fall into two phases.
 A West That Works focused on the American West, archaeology, activism, collaborative conservation, and progressive ranching.
 The Age of Consequences tackles resilience, carbon, and climate change.
-I am perhaps most proud of my role as a pioneering advocate for what today is called Regenerative Agriculture.
+I am very proud of my role as a pioneering advocate for what today is called Regenerative Agriculture.

 I didn’t follow a prepared path in seeking answers to my anguished questions.
 Instead, I purposefully produced creative work in diverse formats: